 The majority of people in the United States receive most of their health care from doctors (MDs or DOs), nurses, physician’s assistants (PAs) and other medical providers who practice in in a medical setting like a hospital, medical clinic, or doctor’s office.
 This system is what most people think of when they hear the term “health care”.
 The Caring Ambassadors Program refers to this system as “Western Medicine”.
 Also known as “allopathic”, “conventional”, or “traditional” medicine, this is the most common form of health care in the United States and the western world.

 Western Medicine excels in the areas of testing and diagnostics.
-Most individuals in this country who are living with a long-term disease received their diagnosis from a doctor practicing western medicine.
-The goal of western medical doctors in treating people with long-term disease is to:
+Most individuals in this country who are living with a chronic health condition received their diagnosis from a doctor practicing western medicine.
+The goal of western medical doctors in treating people with long-term disease or condition is to:

 - Diagnose the disease